Selecting longitudinal weights for youth starting at wave 1

 Updated by George Comp over 3 years ago

 Hi, thank you for your reply on the last bit.

 I have tried using the weight in my data but can't seem to find an appropriate way to add them.

 I am using the nlme package in R. It must be a problem that appears from time to time since UKHLS is a longitudinal survey and multilevel models are a common way to analyse this sort of data.

 Is there someone who might be able to help me implement the R code?

-Updated by Pablo Cabrera Álvarez 2 months ago
+Updated by Pablo Cabrera Álvarez almost 2 years ago

 In my experience the use of survey weights in R can be tricky with some packages.
 Having a quick look at the documentation of nlme, it seems to me that the argument "weights" of nlme does not work with survey weights.
 I have found a way to implement them using nlme in this post-tutorial that may help you.